How roads and bridges are named

 Renaming

-- a structure is replaced
+- replacement of a structure

 Suggesting a name